Blog

 Systems programming is not easy.
 It requires patience, attention to detail, and a deep understanding of how computers work.
 But that’s exactly why I chose it.

-I don’t just want to write code — I want to understand how memory is managed, how processes run, and how the OS interacts with hardware.
+I don’t just want to write code, I want to understand how memory is managed, how processes run, and how the OS interacts with hardware.

 Right now, I’m learning C and low-level programming, Linux and how systems behave, and core OS concepts.
-I’m also planning and starting my own project: BluelarkOS — a hybrid C + Rust operating system.
+I’m also planning and starting my own project: BluelarkOS is a hybrid C + Rust operating system.

 BluelarkOS is my attempt to explore how modern safety (Rust) can work with traditional low-level control (C).
 It’s not about creating the next big OS.
 It’s about learning deeply and building something real.